ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

     $ pip install apache-libcloud

-.. note:: If you're using Ansible on Mac OS X, libcloud also needs to access a CA cert chain.
+.. note:: If you're using Ansible on macOS, libcloud also needs to access a CA cert chain.
 You'll need to download one (you can get one for `here <http://curl.haxx.se/docs/caextract.html>`_.)

 Credentials
 -----------